dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-8.md

 # Release Notes for JavaScript SDK - 8.x

+## 8.6.3 (09/30/2021)

+Fixed an issue where the scanning page may freeze when debugging in the Developer Tools with Chromium-94 browsers on PCs.

 ## 8.6.1 (09/01/2021)

 Fixed a bug where an error occurs when switching region setting from a JSON object to an array of objects.